Please visit our home site at www.TRILOBOATS.com.

 Payoff is a hull cheaper and easier to build, maintain and keep house.
 The scale of physics to human muscle favors the human.
 Likewise, gear requirements are less, especially if you can handle the anchor and rode without a winch.
 Small is simple.
 Temptation to fill it with gizmos and gew-gaws is self-limiting.

 We don't have any storage, shoreside; it's all aboard.
 Plus, we carry a lot on-board insurance in the form of anchor gear, heavy movers (jacks, come-alongs, BB winch), tools, spares and a lot of food and clothing ahead.
-All this adds up, and, on a small boat (even a barge), it slows ya down.
+All this adds to displacement.
+On a small boat (even a barge), it slows ya down.

 Payoff is same as any insurance.
 When you need it you really need it!
 We don't pay rent ashore, nor have to make a voyage to get our hands on our stuff.